mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Whenever this minion takes damage, it randomly teleports.

 name:     Crimson Oculus<br>
-text:     Whenever opponent summons a minion, this minion gains +1⚔️/+1❤️.
+text:     This minion gains +1⚔️/+1❤️ whenever your opponent summons a minion.

 name:     Crossbones<br>
 text:     **Deploy**: Destroy an enemy minion with Ranged.